udacity/ios-nd-networking/README.md

 Each application has a "complete" version which is already fully-implemented.

+## Movie Manager Challenge

+The issue tracker has many issues tagged `moviemanagerchallenge`.
+These are challenges presented at the end of "Lesson 7: Common Networking Challenges".
+While not intended to be "fixed" in the completed version of the Movie Manager, you're welcome to share your approach on how you addressed them on the individual issues.

 ## Setup

 Generally speaking, most projects can run without any additional setup.
 However, consult the iOS Networking with Swift course for more information.